BilQCT/LocalPauli/README.md

 Pkg.add("YourPackage")

-# Disclaimer on Intellectual Property
+# Patent Pending Notice

 This repository contains material related to our arXiv preprint arXiv:2410.23734.
-Please note that the technology described herein is subject to a patent pending (application number: 18/925,447).
-By using, modifying, or distributing this material under the Apache License 2.0, you acknowledge that certain patent rights may apply.
-We request that users review the terms of the license and this notice to ensure compliance with our intellectual property rights.
+Please note that specific aspects of the technology described herein is subject to a pending patent (application number: 18/925,447).

-If you have any questions regarding the scope of the patent or usage rights, please contact us at cihan.okay@bilkent.edu.tr.
+Licensed under MIT, which does not grant patent rights.

+For inquiries: cihan.okay@bilkent.edu.tr.